Microstigmus: Biology

+The species of Microstigmus ranges in length from 2.5 to 5.5 mm.
+Unlike other Hymenoptera, the head and thorax lack branched or plumose hairs.
+The wasps also have their posterior metatarsus modified into a cleaning mechanism.

-Sphecid wasps also have a silk gland that is important in many functions, such as nest building.
-The glands are formed initially with one multinuclear terminal cell from which a canal (pathway from gland to environment) is exposed to the outside environment via spinnerets.
-This epidermal gland evolves independently for most species under the Pemphredoninae subfamily.
+Apoid wasps also have a silk gland in the abdomen, which in the Pemphredonidae is used for nest building.
+In Microstigmus, the gland cells each have a singular nucleus and form a conducting canal.
+Bristles at the end function as spinnerets.
+This epidermal gland evolved independently for most species under the Pemphredoninae subfamily.

 Diet

 As with most wasp species, those in the genus Microstigmus are predators.
 Prey for the wasps can vary from flies to aphids.
 Most of the time, the kill is performed with the powerful mandibles literally biting through the head of the prey causing either death or immobilization.
 Social wasps will kill the prey and then return to the nest to provide for the young.
 This can be done in several ways.
 One is for the wasp to suck out the inner bodily fluids of the prey and carry the hemolymph back to the nest where the adults will regurgitate some of the fluids to the larva wherein the adult retains some of the hemolymph.
 This trophallaxis between adults and larva may have played a role in social wasp evolution in three primary ways.
 Adults who provide nourishment for larva and get food in return may reduce the need to forage for food for themselves.
 Therefore, flights from the nests may be more efficient where flights are only performed for larval food foraging and nest construction materials over species that do not practice trophallaxis.
 The larval-adult saliva exchange may also increase reproductive fitness in females.
 An example would be a period of inclement weather where food is hard to come by.
 The reproducing females would still have a source of nutrition and be able to continue reproductive cycles which are crucial in eusocial colonies.
 There might also be a situation where the trophallaxis benefits the adults but also hinders the larva in form of nutritional castration where the lack of food results in underdeveloped reproductive organs thus leading to the creation of a worker class.